TomStuart92/TomStuart92.github.io/_posts/16-09-04-WelcomeInternet.md

 With this in place we can now run a local version of our application using `rackup` and then visiting `localhost:9292` in our browser.
 The page will load, but once we hit singe player we get an error message!

-## Hit the Catwalk - Our first Model
+## Hitting the Big Time - Your Name on the Internet

 Okay so we've got a form that sends a request to POST /game.
 Where to from here?
 Well clearly we need to define a route in our controller: